Why Textbooks Aren’t Enough (And What Works Instead)

 Total active study: about 75 minutes.
 But it never feels like "studying" because it's distributed across the day and mixed with enjoyable content.
 Compare that to a 2-hour Genki session where you're grinding through exercises with no variety.

 Better retention.
-SRS guarantees I review at optimal intervals.
-After 6 months, I had retained 90%+ of the kanji I'd studied.
+SRS guarantees optimal review intervals.
+After 6 months, most learners retain 90%+ of the kanji they’ve studied.
 Textbook learners typically retain 30-50% without external review systems.

 Real-world reading ability.
-Because I started reading authentic Japanese content early (with OCR support), I could read signs, menus, and basic articles by month 4.
-Textbook learners often can't read anything outside their textbook until much later.
+Starting to read authentic Japanese content early (with OCR support) means you can read signs, menus, and basic articles by month 4.
+Textbook learners often can’t read anything outside their textbook until much later.

 Zero burnout.
 No more dreading a heavy study session.
-Everything was bite-sized, varied, and adapted to my level.
-The Zen vocabulary garden in Kanjijo gave me visual progress that kept me motivated even on low-energy days.
+Everything is bite-sized, varied, and adapted to your level.
+The Zen vocabulary garden in Kanjijo provides visual progress that keeps you motivated even on low-energy days.

 Flexibility.
 Missed a morning session?
 Do it at lunch.
 Traveling?
 Your entire study system is on your phone.
 Textbooks chain you to a desk; apps free you to learn anywhere.

-The Honest Downsides (And How I Handled Them)
+The Honest Downsides (And How to Handle Them)

 Grammar gaps.
-Without a textbook's structured exercises, I initially had weaker grammar production.
-Fix: I added dedicated grammar SRS (Bunpro) in month 4 and started writing simple sentences daily.
+Without a textbook’s structured exercises, grammar production may be weaker initially.
+Fix: add dedicated grammar SRS (Bunpro) around month 4 and start writing simple sentences daily.

 Writing kanji by hand.
 Digital-only study means you recognize kanji but may struggle to write them from memory.
-Fix: I added 10 minutes of handwriting practice 3x/week using stroke order references — not a textbook, but a deliberate supplement.
+Fix: add 10 minutes of handwriting practice 3x/week using stroke order references — not a textbook, but a deliberate supplement.

 Decision fatigue.
 With a textbook, someone else decides what you study next.
 Without one, you need to build your own curriculum.
-Fix: I used Kanjijo's JLPT-ordered lesson sequence as my kanji/vocab curriculum, and followed Tae Kim's grammar guide sequentially.
+Fix: use Kanjijo’s JLPT-ordered lesson sequence as your kanji/vocab curriculum, and follow Tae Kim’s grammar guide sequentially.

 Month-by-Month Progress Timeline